RMerl/asuswrt-merlin/README-merlin.txt

           restart the Samba service.
 For advanced usage/debugging only.
    - NEW: Backported OpenSSL ASM optimization from 1.0.1, for significant performance improvements in things like OpenVPN.
+   - NEW: Report the current CFE/Bootloader version on the Sysinfo page.
    - FIXED: Enabling SSH access from WAN didn't work if DualWAN was set to load-balancing.
    - FIXED: Removed MAC Filter page, as it doesn't work (not compatible